epistorm/epydemix-data/README.md

 model.set_population(population=population)
 ```

-**Note:** By default, contact matrices and population data are imported using five age groups: 0–4, 5–19, 20–49, 50–64, and 65+.
+**Note**: By default, contact matrices and population data are imported using five age groups: 0–4, 5–19, 20–49, 50–64, and 65+.
 Custom age groupings can be specified during the import step.
 For more details, see this [tutorial](https://github.com/epistorm/epydemix/blob/main/tutorials/2_Modeling_with_Population_Data.ipynb).

 ---

 ## License